remotelyliving/doorkeeper/README.md

 - StringHash: this is an arbitrary string.
 It works well for request query params, username, etc.
  *This only works if a StringHash identification is set on the Requestor

-- Time After: allows for access to a feature only *after* the set time on the rule.
+- TimeAfter: allows for access to a feature only *after* the set time on the rule.

 - User Id: this rule allows for specific user access to a feature.
  *User Id only works if the Request has a user id identification registered to them

-***Prerequisistes
+### Prerequisistes

 Rules can be dependant on other rules for any other feature.

 ```php
 $rule->setPrerequisite($someOtherRule);
 ```

-That prerequisite must be satisfied before the other rule is even evaluated.
+That prerequisite must be satisfied before the other rule is evaluated.

 ### Feature